bojunz/Web_Scraping/README.md

 ## 1. Add Headers to Bypass Anti-Scraping

 Web scraping tools like Selenium are often detected by websites that have anti-scraping mechanisms.
 To bypass these, we can modify the headers to make the browser appear as a legitimate user.
-In your code, you're adding a `user-agent` header to mimic a legitimate browser:
+I am adding a `user-agent` header to mimic a legitimate browser:

 ```python
 options = webdriver.ChromeOptions()